potassco/clingo/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

+### Code Contributions

+To contribute to Clingo, please fork the repository and **open a pull request to the wip branch**.
+We do not accept pull requests to the master.
+They will have to be rebased.
+We currently do not enforce coding styles.
+Please try to match the existing one as best as possible.
+To avoid unnecessary work, you can reach out to use to discuss your contribution via one of the ways described here.

 ### Reporting Bugs